coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 Fortunately, the answer to both questions is a resounding _yes_, with a small but reasonable caveat.
 Robert Solovay and Alexei Kitaev both proved this was possible in the mid-90s.
 Their algorithm is flexible in allowing a large family of discrete operation sets, and decompositions of arbitrary matrices into any of those discrete operations were efficient to calculate, at least as far as big-O is concerned.
 The caveat is this: It is not possible to find an _exact_ sequence of native operations to reconstruct a given matrix.
 Instead, we can only get _arbitrarily close_, at the expense of running more native operations.

 This is perfectly sensible.
 If we want to do arbitrary precision arithmetic on a classical computer (like calculating billions of digits of $\pi$), we must use more CPU instructions.
-CPU instructions only let us do a relatively small collection of operations: basic arithmetic on "small" integers (integers less than $2^{64}$) and floating-point numbers.
-If we want to go beyond 64 bits of integer, or go beyond 16ish digits of floating-point mantissa, we need to spend more memory and more CPU instructions.
+CPU instructions only let us do a relatively small collection of operations: basic arithmetic on "small" integers and floating-point numbers.
+If we want to go beyond 20ish digits of integer, or go beyond 16ish digits of floating-point mantissa, we need to spend more memory and more CPU instructions.

 The Solovay-Kitaev algorithm is famously difficult to implement, and relies on a great deal of pre-processing to accomplish, but it's useful both for its mathematical utility and its generality.